tigh-latte/presentations/unsafe-stacks/presentation.md

 ## String headers

-A struct representation of this exists within the `reflect` package:
+A struct representation of a string header exists within the `reflect` package:

 ```go
 type StringHeader struct {